• Skip to primary navigation

 Since then, the National Park Service has grown substantially.
 It includes 423 national parks, national historical parks, and national monuments.
 Also, national recreation areas, national battlefields and national seashores.

 Some parks feature vast, iconic scenery.
 For example, Big Bend National Park in West Texas and Olympic National Park in Washington State.
 Others recognize an area’s historical significance.
-These include, San Antonio Missions National Historical Park and the national parks of New York City.
+These include San Antonio Missions National Historical Park and the National Parks of New York City.
 Finally, national park sites document important events, like Mount St. Helens National Volcanic Monument.

 Hiking the Highline Loop Trail to Logan Pass is a popular activity in Glacier National Park.